-Most of these unfortunate people were completely unreachable with reason.
+Most of these unfortunate people I have described are completely unreachable with reason.
+They cling desperately, even hysterically, to their illusions and delusions.
 Yet there are those who can have an experience and realize that it really cannot be real, but a vagary of their mind.
 Some may not understand that on their own, but can be shown by others the truth about it.
 For them and those that may one day be in danger of meditation-produced delusions I have written this brief study.

 Read the first chapter of Dwelling in the Mirror: Getting Lost in the Mirror